karthik25/tagsharp/README.md

 Tag# collection of .net core tag helpers.
 The plan is to include as many as possible.
 At this point only bootstrap is available.

-In order to start using the Tag# tag helpers, first use nuget to include the package. then open _ViewImports.cshtml to indicate that you intend to use the Tag# tag helpers as shown below:
+In order to start using the Tag# tag helpers, first use nuget to include the package - search for `TagSharp`. then open _ViewImports.cshtml to indicate that you intend to use the Tag# tag helpers as shown below:

 ```csharp